Apply Now arrow

 • "Why don't you prefer using a credit card?"

-When presenting your pitch, especially for startup businesses, it's powerful to share the passion and vision that sparked your new business startup ideas and you should know how to do it.
-Let investors see the motivation behind your journey—ideally, they'll connect with your story and genuinely want to support your success.
+2. Craft a Compelling Story: When presenting investor pitches, especially for startup businesses, it's powerful to share the passion and vision behind it.
+Let investors see the motivation behind your journey; ideally, they'll connect with your story and genuinely want to support your success.
+Start your pitch with an attention-grabbing story, a bold statement, or a fact related to your business.
+Then clearly talk about the problem your startup is solving, why it matters and market opportunities.

 As you craft the story slides of your pitch deck, be sure to include the following essential elements as a planner: